 Abdullah Pashe Zogu:

-Sons of Zogu the Small Abdullah and Selman Zogu, continued to defend the autonomy and to govern the valley with laws, administered with dignity and devotion.
-However, the enemies’ attacks and forced fighting’s of that period were inevitable.
+The Son of Zogu the Small Abdullah and Selman Zogu, continued to defend the autonomy and to govern the valley.

 Abdullah Pashë Zogu, in attempt to create military and strategically alliances against the ottomans went to Russia and met the Tsar and high rank military commandants requested their help, however, the attempts were not successful.